-Some businesses contained covered divisions, so they are hybrid entities.
+Some businesses contain covered divisions, so they are hybrid entities.
 For example: a supermarket has a pharmacy.
 The pharmacy is a covered entity and, therefore, must comply with HIPAA.
 However, HIPAA does not apply to information about what kinds of food the shopper buys at the regular supermarket checkout.

-If a gym contracts with a sports medicine doctor to offer services to injured members, the government might consider it a hybrid entity like the supermarket with a pharmacy.
+If a gym contracts with a sports medicine doctor to offer services to injured members, the government might consider it a hybrid entity like a supermarket with a pharmacy.
 That also goes for a weight-loss center with a doctor prescribing medication or a spa with a physical therapist or nurse on staff.

 According to Lannan Legal PLLC, practicing in the hospitality industry, a spa or club that offers healthcare services is a covered entity.
 When they ask customers to complete questionnaires about their past and current medical conditions, including a standard Physical Activity Readiness Questionnaire (PAR-Q), that may become PHI covered by HIPAA.

 The HHS [U.S. Department of Health and Human Services] regulations implementing HIPAA apply only to “Covered Entities,” which are defined to include “health care providers.”
 Depending on the services it provides, a spa or health club may or may not be a “health care provider.”